Photo: Emiliano Gómez

 She graduated with high honors from the National Autonomous University of Mexico (UNAM).
 She was a guest student at the Czech Technical University in Prague and at the École Nationale Supérieure d’Architecture de Paris-La Villette.

-She earned a Master’s degree in Architecture and Urbanism from the Katholieke Universiteit Leuven (Belgium), where she graduated magna cum laude from the research studio led by Martino Tattara, co-founder of the Italian firm DOGMA.
+She earned a Master’s degree in Architecture and Urbanism from the Katholieke Universiteit Leuven (Belgium), where she graduated from the research studio led by Martino Tattara, co-founder of the Italian firm DOGMA.
 Her master’s thesis was exhibited at the Biennale of Interiors in Kortrijk, Belgium (2018).

-Throughout her career, Annik has worked on several international projects in Paris, Brussels, Mexico City, and the United Arab Emirates.
+Throughout her career, Annik has worked on a range of international projects in Paris, Brussels, Mexico City, and the United Arab Emirates.
+She has collaborated with Enrique Lastra, Philippe Vander Maren, Bernard Dubois, Gabriel Orozco, and Mauricio Rocha.
+In 2026, she founded her eponymous studio, with projects ranging from architecture and art to research and academia.

 She has given lectures at the National Autonomous University of Mexico, Katholieke Universiteit Leuven (Belgium), CENTRO for Design and Communication (Mexico City), the Monterrey Architecture Biennial, Columbia GSAPP’s Graduate School of Architecture, Planning and Preservation (New York), and the Biennale d’Architecture et de Paysage de Versailles d’Île-de-France (BAP!).